 It takes approximately 5 minutes to walk (in ski boots) from one end of the village core to the other.

 Big White is seriously good, and a resort you should include your ski vacation planning.
-The snow is reliable, and so much of it; the terrain varied and interesting; no crowds; and so easy to navigate around the mountain and the village.
+The snow is reliable, the terrain varied, there’s no crowds and it’s easy to navigate around the mountain and the village.
 Contact us for all your Big White vacation needs.

-Happy Valley – a great selection of condos and townhouses with good ski in.
-Look for the Edge, Southpoint, The Timbers, Snowbird Lodge.
+Happy Valley is home to a great selection of condos and townhouses with good ski in options — the Edge, Southpoint, The Timbers, Snowbird Lodge.
 To access the ski runs, you can either take the ski way to the Ridge Rocket, or the Gondola up to the village.

-The Upper Village enjoys extraordinary views of the distant Monashee Mountains and an excellent variety of ski-in, ski-out condo and townhouse accommodation but be warned the higher the location, the bigger the hill from the village centre.
-The resort does offer a complimentary bus shuttle, which is welcome after dinner in the village.
+The Upper Village enjoys views of the distant Monashee Mountains and has an excellent variety of ski-in, ski-out condo and townhouse accommodation; but be warned the higher the location, the bigger the hill from the village centre.
+The resort does offer a complimentary bus shuttle.

 Snowpines Estate is some 15 minutes’ walk (at least) from the village centre.
 It is a community of its own with many large homes owned by locals, quite a lot of staff accommodation.
-Some streets are ski-in/out access, but it is a fair way from the village, accessed by a well-lit snow pathway.
-The free shuttle services this area.
+Some streets are ski-in, ski-out access, but it is a fair way from the village, accessed by a well-lit snow pathway.
+The free shuttle also services this area.

 #1.
-It’s the Snow.
-The Big White motto is “It’s the Snow”.
-The resort receives over 750cm (26.5 ft) of light, dry, fluffy powder annually.
-Come and ski or ride in the world-famous ‘snow ghosts’ – our frosty, snow-caked trees.
+The Snow.
+The resort receives over 26.5 feet (750cm) of light, dry, fluffy powder annually.
+Come and ski or ride in the world-famous ‘snow ghosts’ – the frosty, snow-caked trees.

 #2.
 Canada’s Largest Totally Ski-in/Ski-out Resort Village.
-You can ski in and out right from many different accommodation options while still being in the heart of the Big White village.
-Canada’s largest ski-in/ski-out village has something for everyone.
-We recommend Stonebridge for luxury self-contained condo style accommodation in the village centre; the White Crystal Inn for hotel rooms; and the Whitefoot Lodge for more budget accommodation.
+You can ski in and ski out right from many different accommodation options while still being in the heart of the Big White village.

-#4.
-It’s family friendly – Award-Winning Grooming, Kids Centre & Ski & Board School.
-It is a parent’s vacation too!
-Cruise down our immaculately groomed runs, satisfied knowing that your children are being introduced to the exciting world of mountain fun at the Kids Centre.
-Take a lesson from our top-notch Ski and Board School certified pros so your kids don’t leave you behind!
+#3.
+It’s family friendly.
+Cruise down the immaculately groomed runs, knowing that your children are being introduced to the exciting world of mountain fun at the Kids Centre.

 |Big White Ski Resort||24.5 ft||750 cm|